tddfellow/tddfellow.github.io/source/_posts/2016-06-21-why-i-dont-use-mocking-frameworks-anymore.markdown

 They use a language, that is not relevant to the domain, therefore, they make the test less readable.

 Additionally, they have knowledge of which exactly method `PasswordRevealer#toggle()` should call on `passwordController`.
 If we were to rename `reveal` method, all tests for `PasswordRevealer` would fail.
+The same thing would happen, if we were to extract methods/functions/objects out of the `PasswordRevealer`.

 Of course, creating such test doubles yourself will involve some boilerplate code - this is a trade-off.
 Example: